 Visiting Tallinn – the weather in Tallinn matches the seasons

-1. Visiting Tallinn – wait for the green man before crossing
+1. Wait for the green man before crossing

-The first tip I want to share with you, is one we actually read in the Tallinn information leaflet in the airport.
+The first tip I want to share, is one we read in the Tallinn information leaflet while still at the airport.
 I’ve never been to a capital city where its citizens are so disciplined as they’re in Tallinn.

 It’s highly unusual for someone from London, where people have a ‘go when you can’ mindset crossing the road.
-Still, it’s always good to respect the rules of a city, and this is one of them.
+Still, it’s always good to respect the rules of a new destination, and this is one of them.

 Locals wait for the green man before crossing the roads in Tallinn